AlexHarker/HISSTools_Freeze/README.md

-# HISSTools_Freeze
+# HISSToolsFreeze
-A basic volume control effect plug-in with IGraphics GUI
+A spectral freeze plugin using framelib and iPlug2